e-holdsworth/e-holdsworth/README.md

-~~### Glad to see you here!
+### Glad to see you here!
-I’m a full-stack developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+~~I’m a full-stack developer who has turned years of freelancing into a full-time career.
+Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.~~

-I specialize in building robust backends that do all the heavy lifting for your app or website.
+~~I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.~~

 <br/>

 ## Rapidfire
-<table><tr><td valign="top" width="50%">
+<table><tr><td valign="top" width="100%">

 - 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)